 “Store New Tea, Drink Aged Tea”: A Feast of Tea Interwoven with Time

-In the world of , the saying “store new tea, aged tea” has been passed down.
+In the world of tea, the saying “store new tea, aged tea” has been passed down.
 This viewpoint has sparked much thought and discussion among tea enthusiasts: is this saying reliable?
 Let's delve deeper together to uncover its mysteries.

 I. Storing New Tea: Infusing Expectation into Time

-For teas that can be stored long-term, such as 'er, Fu tea, and white tea, storing new tea is a choice made by many tea lovers.
+For teas that can be stored long-term, such as 'er, Fu tea, and , storing new tea is a choice made by many tea lovers.
 New tea, like a young and inexperienced youth, is full of vitality but may lack depth in flavor, not yet having reached its optimal tasting period.
 However, it is precisely this rawness and immaturity that holds infinite potential and possibilities.

 A key reason for storing new tea is the anticipation that it will improve with age.
 Over time, these leaves undergo remarkable chemical changes, with their components interacting to enrich and deepen their flavors.
 After a period of aging, new tea can develop captivating qualities of warmth, smoothness, silkiness, richness, clarity, , and body.